 Accessibility at Cosmeston Lakes

 Cosmeston Lakes Country Park has even pathways, making it accessible for most visitors.
 When you visit reception, you can pick up a wheelchair free of charge.
-In the on-site café, toilets and baby changing areas are available.
+Toilets and baby-changing facilities are available in the on-site café.

 Learn more about Cosmeston Lakes.